logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 process was.
 My goal is to try to say only the bare minimum that they need in order to understand what it is that they're looking for.
-Which also meant, learning to control my urge to pick at every minor thing that I see and knowing when I've said enough.
+Which also meant, learning to control my urge to pick at every minor thing that I see and knowing when to stop.
+Let's just say it's a work in progress.

-Listening and understanding other people's explanations.
+Listening and understanding to people's explanations.
 Just coming straight out of college, most people I've had to work with were around my age and were usually from the area.
-At work, you'll see talented people from all over the world with different background and ethnicity.
-Which meant, they'll talk differently, which is fine and is actually great but it'll be hard in the beginning.
+At work, you may see talented people from all over the world with different background, ethnicity, and age.
+So working on understanding them and the task at hand is a very important skill to have.
-I think there's a lot to learn from analyzing how they talk and good for the brain to work harder to understand something that you're not used to.

 You're going to be practicing public speaking skills.
 From standup meetings to performing demos, you'll have to do public speaking.
 And as you get more and more